 - (1) Each Ministry shall submit to the Commission and the Ministry of Finance a List of Employees, as at 31 December and 30 June of every year, as part of the budget preparation process for every upcoming financial year.

 - (2) The List of Employees shall consist of all employees, comprising:

-- (a) Employee Name;
+- a) Employee Name;

+- b) Qualifications;

-- (b) Date of Birth;
+- c) Date of Birth;

-- (c) Gender; and.
+- d) Gender;

+- e) Division;

-- (d) Position Title;
+- f) Position Title;

-- (e) Level;
+- g) Band;

-- (f) Employee Category;

-- (g) Entered Service Date;

-- (h) Date of Appointment; and
+- h) Date of Appointment;

+- i) Date of Last Promotion;

-- (i) Salary or Wages;
+- j) Salary or Wages; and

+- k) Station

 - (3) The list of employees is to provide baseline personnel cost data for budget estimate and Human Resources information.

-- (4) The Office of the Commission and the Ministry of Finance shall finalise the List of Employees in consultation with the Chief Executive Officer of the Ministry, before the Government's annual estimates is approved by Cabinet for submission to the Legislative Assembly.
+(4) The Office of the Commission and the Ministry of Finance shall finalise the List of Employees in consultation with the Chief Executive Officer of the Ministry, before the Government's annual estimates is approved by Cabinet for submission to the Legislative Assembly.